About the Lawton-Fort Sill Rifle and Pistol Club

 ARTICLE X; AMENDMENTS

 Any proposed amendments to this Constitution may be introduced by any member of the club at any regular meeting or special meeting called for the purpose.
-They must be acted upon by the club membership at an annual meeting, provided a copy of the approved amendments has been sent to each club member by United States mail at least ten days prior to the meeting.
+They must be acted upon by the club membership at an annual meeting, provided a copy of the proposed amendments has been sent to each club member by United States mail at least ten days prior to the meeting.
 A quorum as defined in Article V (D) shall be required for approval of any amendment.

 BY LAWS of the LAWTON FT.
 SILL RIFLE and PISTOL CLUB, Inc.